 The Office of Community Engagement awards Community Engagement Grants (CEGs) each year to support students' involvement in community engagement.
 Grant-funded experiences develop students as active citizens and to support communities in achieving their own goals.

 Summer and Winter Grants of up to $4,000

 Students identify or design their own projects that are usually associated with a social service, not-for-profit or public agency and outline their activities in a proposal that the grant committee reviews.
 Individual students may request up to $2,000 and student groups may request up to $4,000.

-Each CEG award is intended to allow a student to engage in meaningful service work by defraying living expenses and other costs while performing unpaid service.
-Expenses that may be supported through the grants include:
+Each grant is intended to allow a student to engage in meaningful service work by defraying living expenses and other costs while performing unpaid service including:

 Preference is given to applications that indicate that grant funds will go directly to the community or to students' reasonable living expenses.
 Funded projects may occur in the United States or abroad, but special consideration is given to domestic proposals.
 It is rare that travel expenses will be covered by CEGs.